dougyb83/Lunas-Leopard-Geckos/README.md

 - **Contact page**

-  - Here the user can contact the site owner with the option to refernce a particular gecko if making an enquiry.
+  - Here the user can contact the site owner with the option to reference a particular gecko if making an enquiry.
 The 'Send message' button turns solid orange when hovered over.
 When clicked, the confirmation page will load.

 Contact form.